seinecle/mk99/docs/generated-slides/subdir/what-is-data_temp_pdf.md

 - This is a digital *medium* (because it's on screen as opposed to analogic, if we had printed the pic on paper)
 - The *type* of the data is textual + image

+//ST: !

 - The text is *formatted* in plain text (meaning, no special formatting), as opposed to more structured data-interchange formats (https://codingislove.com/json-tutorial-indepth/[check json or xml]).
-//ST: !
 - The *encoding* of the text is UTF-8.
 Encoding has to do with the issue: how to represent alphabets and signs from different languages in text? (not even mentioning emojis?).
 UTF-8 is an encoding which is one of the most universal.

+//ST: !

 - The tweet is part of a list of tweets.
 The list represents the *data structure* of my dataset, it is the way my data is organized.
 There are many alternative data structures: arrays, sets, dics, maps...
 - The tweet is stored as a picture (png file) on my hard disk. "png" is the *file format*.
 The data is *persisted* as a file on disk (could have been stored in a database instead).

-== Data presented as a table
+==== Data presented as a table
-//ST: data presented as a table
 //ST: !

 image:https://docs.google.com/drawings/d/1kqlIcDJTph9DEeQRSLWx9uT8-P1Cu-GlAkZ4MQYmkow/pub?w=1346&h=657[table]

-== Finally: data and size
+== 3.
+Finally: data and size
-//ST: data and size
+//ST: 3. data and size
 //ST: !

 image:russian_dolls.jpg[Data sizes]